longlonglin/GSD-GNN/README.md

-# GSD-GNN
+# Code for GSD-GNN Algorithm

+This repository contains a reference implementation of the algorithms for the paper:
+“GSD-GNN: Generalizable and Scalable Algorithms for Decoupled Graph Neural Networks”.

-Our code is divided into a C++ part and a python part
+Our code is divided into a C++ part and a Python part
 # C++ dependence
 The C++ part dependence versions that the code is tested: